 Indeed, many doctors reject the theory that alcoholism is a disease.
-They do so for lack of evidence supporting it.
-Visit Is Alcoholism a Disease? to learn more about the controversy and decide for yourself.
+They do so for lack of facts supporting it.
+Visit Is Alcoholism a Disease? to learn more about the argument.
+Then decide for yourself.

 “I don’t like to call myself a drunk.
 I prefer to say I have a disease.”
 Anon.

-In Alcoholics Anonymous (A.A.) and almost every rehab they are taught that they are powerless over alcohol.
-That they must submit their will to God or a Higher Power.
+In Alcoholics Anonymous (AA) they are taught that they have no power over alcohol.
+That they must submit their will to God.
+Or a Higher Power.
 They’re taught they will never be able to drink again.
 And that they will be alcoholic until the day they die.
-Unfortunately, AA has a success rate of only about five percent.
+But AA has a success rate of only about five percent.

-Fortunately, people have many options to help themselves.
+And people have many options to help themselves.

 Always remember — alcoholism isn’t is a thing but a behavior.